AEK Athens F.C.: Training facility

 Since December 2010, AEK has been using state-of-the-art facilities in an area of 144 acres in the Mazareko area in Spata.
 Previously owned by Nicholas X. Notias, it is the most expensive (with a total cost around €25m) and one of the biggest training centers in Greece.
 These facilities include two lawns with natural turf and one with plastic for the needs of the Academies (which was created in 2013 with a viewing platform for spectators) and all the necessary and well-equipped areas for the preparation of a team with modern instruments.
 A standard football studio, one of the most complete in Greece.
-The main building of the centre hosts offices of the club, a press room, and the players' rooms.
+The main building of the centre hosts the offices of the club, a press room, and the players' rooms.
 The training ground is used by the first team and youth teams.
-The Spata Training Centre includes state-of-the-art facilities, a fitness and health centre with weight-training and fitness rooms, a cryotherapy centre and more.
-There are also plans for an AEK Museum, hotel, aquatic centre and two more soccer fields.
-From 2013 and on, AEK training centre services have been upgraded dramatically.
-The players of the teamwork daily in an environment with all the necessary infrastructure, while in the last few months they have at their disposal in the basement of the building a treatment centre with the most modern means.
+The Spata Training Centre includes state-of-the-art facilities, a fitness and health centre with weight-training and fitness rooms, a cryotherapy centre, and more.
+There are also plans for an AEK Museum, hotel, aquatic centre, and two more soccer fields.
+From 2013 on, AEK training centre services have been upgraded dramatically.
+The players of the teamwork daily in an environment with all the necessary infrastructure, while in the last few months, they have at their disposal in the basement of the building a treatment centre with the most modern means.
 Even the young athletes of the Academies work in facilities that very few Academies have in Greece.
 But the outlook is even more impressive.
 Since 2014, the official name of the ground is "OPAP Sports Centre".
 On 4 July 2018, the Sports Centre came to auction which was bought by Dimitrios Melissanidis for a price of €3.5m and then donated it to AEK.
 Alongside the Sports Centre, Melissanidis also bought 70 hectares for an extra €5.5m which were added to the wider area of the existing training center and there will be additional stadiums along with the necessary additional facilities for the preparation of the team and for the hospitality of the players.